FujisawaGroup/SoDCoD/README.md

 # SOD1_database
 This database contains information on structural changes in SOD1 protein caused by genetic mutations found in ALS patients.
+This version is a BETA release.
+More information will be uploaded soon.